Cheddi Jagan: Premier of British Guiana (1961–1964)

-Following the 1961 elections, Jagan met John F. Kennedy in person in Washington D.C. on October 25, and on December 18 he addressed the United Nations calling for a date for Independence from the United Kingdom.
+Following the 1961 elections, Jagan met John F. Kennedy in person in Washington, D.C., on 25 October, and on 18 December he addressed the United Nations calling for a date for Independence from the United Kingdom.

-The lead-up to the 1964 elections included a concerted effort by officials from the United States to ensure that Jagan did not win the election, due to fears about Jagan installing a pro-communist government.
+The lead-up to the 1964 elections included a concerted effort by officials from the United States to ensure that Jagan did not win the election, due to fears about Jagan supposed communist views.
 A March 1961 CIA estimate opined that Jagan's wife, Janet, was a communist, and that Jagan was under communist influence.
 Jagan had also expressed support and encouragement for the Cuban Revolution.
 The United Kingdom and United States differed on their opinions of how to solve the situation, with the British suggestion being that Jagan should be educated rather than removed from power.
 Jagan's meeting with Kennedy in 1961 did not significantly change the American opinion of his political leanings.
 The Americans decided that Burnham's policies were preferable to those of Jagan, and began to take actions against Jagan, including delaying independence from Britain, advocating a proportional representation electoral system which would be to the detriment of Jagan's electoral chances, and providing support for strike action.
 These actions continued despite Jagan contacting Kennedy to protest his case.
 The CIA helped fund and organise the protests that led to the February 1962 demonstrations, and in April 1963 the CIA used $1 million of allocated funds to support the 80-day general strike.
 This strike action would later be cited as evidence that Jagan was not capable of governing British Guiana.

 In October 1963, a constitutional conference was called.
 British Prime Minister Harold Macmillan summoned the three main Guyanese political leaders (Jagan, Forbes Burnham and Peter D'Aguiar) to London where Colonial Secretary Duncan Sandys announced the holding of fresh elections (previously the agreement was that independence would be granted before any further elections were called), a delay in the date of independence from 1963 to 1964, and a change in the electoral system from first-past-the-post to proportional representation.
 In a letter to President Kennedy, MacMillan explained that if Jagan refused to cooperate, Britain would suspend the constitution.
 Jagan agreed to elections in 1964 under proportional representation, but John Prados posits that this was only because he received assurances from Forbes Burnham that a coalition between the two parties would be acceptable.
 The Guiana United Muslim Party and Justice Party were both set up with the assistance of the CIA to split the Indo-Guyanese voting bloc, and the United States funded Burnham's campaign activities against Jagan's party.